blackrock/TopNotch/docs/USER_GUIDE.md

     * tableName - Mount the output of this command as a table for access through SparkSQL.
 This can only be set if outputPath is also set.
       * type - string
       * example value - "tableToMount" (NOTE: the table will be mounted in the default )
-  * Example of How to Specify an Assertion in a Plan
+  * Example of How to Specify a View in a Plan
   ```javascript
   {
     "command": "view",